 Gonorrhea is most commonly spread during vaginal, oral or anal sex.
 But babies of infected mothers can be infected during childbirth.
 In babies, gonorrhea most commonly affects the eyes.

-Gonorrhea is a common infection that, in many cases, causes no symptoms.
-You may not even know that you're infected.
-Abstaining from sex, using a condom if you do have sex and being in a mutually monogamous relationship are the best ways to prevent sexually transmitted infections.Next
+Abstaining from sex, using a condom if you have sex and being in a mutually monogamous relationship are the best ways to prevent sexually transmitted infections.Next

 In many cases, gonorrhea infection causes no symptoms.
-When symptoms do appear, gonorrhea infection can affect multiple sites in your body, but it commonly appears in the genital tract.
+Symptoms, however, can affect many sites in your body, but commonly appear in the genital tract.

 Gonorrhea affecting the genital tract

 Signs and symptoms of gonorrhea infection in men include:

 - Painful urination

 - Pus-like discharge from the tip of the penis

 Signs and symptoms of gonorrhea infection in women include:

 - Vaginal bleeding between periods, such as after vaginal intercourse